Some of what they say about me.

 As I progressed in my career, what I formerly saw as a weakness had turned into a strength.
 I found I knew enough about numerous disciplines and trades that I not only understood what they do, but I could direct and position feedback in a manner that understands their needs and pain points.
 It’s a switch I can’t turn off.

 From my youth I was always involved with conflict management, building interpersonal relational bridges, and creating art.
 My leadership capacity was always highlighted, but I had not seized the opportunity to officially exercise that potential.
-At the mid-point of my career my creative problem solving began to shift to those more related to organizational, team, and strategic.
+At the mid-point of my career my creative problem solving began to shift to those more related to organizations, team dynamics, and strategy.

 After experiencing various working environments I began to see what worked and what didn’t.
 I was curious on the why.
 Was it just the people, or were there underlying principles at play?
 I sought answers.
 Found some.
 And when these theories were put to the test I learned that knowledge is not the same as application.
 I gathered myself, retooled, and tried again.